ufo-optix/dev-aircraft-ident/README.md

 8. Once you've trained your model, you will see a `runs` directory with the training information and your test cases as images that have been analyzed.
 This folder will also have your new weights.

+## Dataset Building

+In the repository, I am aggregating [EO Browser](https://apps.sentinel-hub.com/eo-browser/) images that contain known aircraft movement defined by an RGB signature on the image.
+These images are then uploaded to our [UFO Bounding Box Detection Dataset](https://app.roboflow.com/ufo-optix/ufo-bounding-box-detection) where we will then annotate the images and prepare them to be trained against.

+To get access to the training dataset with the ability to add and annotate images, please send us your email in Discord.

 ## Example Datasets

 1. For Satellite Aircraft Training, I built my own and used the following: